icopy-site/awesome-cn/docs/awesome/static-analysis.md

 - [php7mar](https://github.com/Alexia/php7mar) :warning: — Assist developers in porting their code quickly to PHP 7.

-- [PHP_CodeSniffer](https://pear.php.net/package/PHP_CodeSniffer) — Detects violations of a defined set of coding standards.
+- [PHP_CodeSniffer](https://pear.php.net/package/PHP_CodeSniffer) :warning: — Detects violations of a defined set of coding standards.

 - [PHPArkitect](https://github.com/phparkitect/arkitect) — PHPArkitect helps you to keep your PHP codebase coherent and solid, by permitting to add some architectural constraint check to your workflow.
 You can express the constraint that you want to enforce, in simple and readable PHP code.